Exotic Radioisotope Samples for Nuclear Science Experiments

 Self-adsorption processes are based on the chemisorption of chemical species onto functional groups on the surface of a substrate, e.g., passivated titanium.
 The major advantage of SA sources is the possibility to get monolayers of the target material, providing ideal conditions for recoil ion sources.

-The DoD system combines a commercial nanoliter dispenser (Biofluidix PipeJet) with a x-y-translation stage, enabling to print aqueous as well as organic solvents on any kind of substrate, e.g., metal, polymer or carbon foils.
+The DoD system combines a commercial nanoliter dispenser (Biofluidix PipeJet) with a x-y-translation stage, enabling to print aqueous as well as organic solutions on any kind of substrate, e.g., metal, polymer or carbon foils.
 The wetting of the substrates surface by the droplets is affected by surface parameters, like roughness or passivation, as well as by solvent properties, like polarity, viscosity and pH value.
 The wetting behavior is directly related to the size and homogeneity of the remaining deposition after evaporation of the droplets.
 The DoD printing is applicable for a wide range of targets.

 Picture of an assembled Drop-on-Demand system, with the dispenser pipe connected to a reservoir, mounted above a x-y-translation stage.
 Photo/©: R. Haas / Univ.
 Mainz